drtchops/Archipelago/worlds/astalon/docs/setup_en.md

 You can load an existing save and it will automatically reconnect to the same AP server.
 If you need to change the port, manually connect to the new server on the main menu before loading your save.

-Once you've loaded in and connected you will receive any items that were sent since you last played.
+Once you're loaded in and connected you will receive any items that were sent since you last played.
 Quitting to the main menu will disconnect you automatically.

 ## In-Game Controls

-Once you've connected to AP you can press F1 to open a set of debug options at the bottom of the screen.
+Once you've connected to AP you can press F1 to open a set of debug options.
 If you're softlocked you can use this menu to die and respawn or warp to a previously used campfire.

 ## Disabling the Mod